How to survive social media censorship

 Censorship on social media platforms is not a new thing.
 If you’ve ever posted a sexy photo, you’ve probably encountered your posts being reported or deleted, or you might have had your account suspended.

-If you’re someone who relies on connecting with your audience through social media to generate your income, then suddenly losing access to your social media accounts is a big deal.
+If you’re someone who relies on connecting with your audience through social media to generate your income, it’s fairly obvious that suddenly losing access to your social media accounts is a big deal.

-Whether you’re a performer or model in the adult industry, a sex-worker, a photographer, or an artist who creates erotic work, a breach of the terms and conditions of a social media platform can lead to an instant and irreversible deactivation.
+Whether you’re a performer or model in the adult entertainment industry, a sex-worker, a photographer, or an artist who creates erotic work, a breach – or perceived breach – of the terms and conditions of a social media platform can lead to an instant and irreversible deactivation.